aiidateam/aiida-core/docs/source/howto/run_codes.rst

 How to submit a calculation
 ===========================

-After :ref:`setting up your computer <how-to:run-codes:computer>` and :ref:`setting up your code <how-to:run-codes:code:setup>`, you are ready to launch your calculations!
+After :ref:`setting up your computer <how-to:run-codes:computer>` and :ref:`setting up your code <how-to:run-codes:code>`, you are ready to launch your calculations!

  * Make sure the daemon is running: